 Silent as a tit-mouse, invisible as the winds that touch our sails, some penetrating force runs through every one of us.
 What is it?
 The spirit of the Pilgrim, perhaps.
 There's a will out there, I can sense it.
 But why has this will awakened?
 Why tonight of all the nights?
 Is it really circumstance that a five-hundred year old whale circles out there in our harbor?

 LI (playful)

 I told you it could be a whale.

-KATHRYN ELIZABETH (doing her best to be playful)
+KATHRYN (playful)

 It's not a whale.